lightly-ai/lightly/docs/source/getting_started/advanced.rst

 training, using up valuable time and compute resources.

-Extracting specific Video Frames
+Extracting Specific Video Frames
 --------------------------------

 When working with videos, it is preferred not to have to extract all the frames beforehand.
-With lightly we can not only subsample the video to find interesting frames for annotation but also extract only these frames.
+With Lightly we can not only subsample the video to find interesting frames for annotation but also extract only these frames.

 Let's have a look at how this works: